Ulysse-C/Projet_Serverless/How_to_AWS/How_Create_a_SQS.md

 ### From [aws console](https://eu-west-3.console.aws.amazon.com/sqs/home?region=eu-west-3)

-*	chose  "Create New Queue"
+*	choose  "Create New Queue"
-*	chose a name and the type of the queue.
+*	choose a name and the type of the queue.
 Our example use a standard queue.
 * your queue is now created.

 #### Good to know